 Building a strong security culture contributes to security work becoming a shared task across the organization.
 Clear management communication - at the central and local level - emphasizes that security should be an integral part of daily activities.
-The aim is to form an environment where staff, students and visitors feel equipped to make the right decisions and have access to the necessary support, including local guidance material.
-Students and staff should also feel comfortable seeking help and guidance from those responsible for security.
+The aim is to form an environment where all staff feel equipped to make the right decisions and have access to the necessary support, including local guidance material.
+The staff should also feel comfortable seeking help and guidance from those responsible for security.

-- A strong security culture requires the management level to clearly communicate why knowledge security is a priority in your organization in order for everyone to grasp the importance of new measures. - Make sure that guidance material is readily available to staff and students and that procedures are communicated in a manner that clearly illustrates why it is important to follow them. - Support local ownership to ensure that measures initiated at the central level are adopted by departments, research groups and in collaborations at the local level. - Consider how your security culture is communicated to new students, staff and partners in a way that makes them understand the principles and codes of conduct they are expected to observe at your university or research institute.
+- A strong security culture requires the management level to clearly communicate why security is a priority in your organization in order for everyone to grasp the importance of new measures. - Make sure that guidance material is readily available to the staff and that procedures are communicated in a manner that clearly illustrates why it is important to follow them. - Support local ownership to ensure that measures initiated at the central level are also adopted by departments at the local level. - Consider how your security culture is communicated to new staff and partners in a way that makes them understand the principles and codes of conduct they are expected to observe at your organization.

 It should be easy and safe to report any incidents caused by human error.
-Whistle-blower schemes are mandatory at universities, but you may consider actively communicating that security concerns can also be reported through such schemes.
+In support of this, you may consider introducing a whistle blower scheme or expanding your existing scheme.